Elections to the European Parliament: Voting difference by country

 Germany, Italy and Poland use a different system, whereby parties are awarded seats based on their nationwide vote as in all of the states that elect members from a single constituency; these seats are given to the candidates on regional lists.
 With the number of seats for each party known, these are given to the candidates on the regional lists based on the number of votes from each region towards the party's nationwide total, awarded proportionally to the regions.
-These subdivisions are not strictly constituencies, as they do not decide how many seats each party is awarded, but are districts that the members represent once elected.
+These subdivisions are not strictly constituencies, as they do not affect how many seats each party is awarded, but are districts that the members represent once elected.
 The number of members for each region is decided dynamically after the election, and depends on voter turnout in each region.
 A region with high turnout will result in more votes for the parties there, which will result in a greater number of MEPs elected for that region.